 When the apples reach 1/2 to 3/4 of an inch in diameter, they are ready to be bagged.
 This should be about three weeks after petal fall.
 There are two different ways to bag apples.
 One method is to use bags from Japan that are designed for fruit bagging, the other method uses locally obtained bags and twist ties.
 The two-layer Japanese apple bags are more durable and produce apples that are higher in quality than the local bags, but they are more difficult to find.

 Bags obtained from the local hardware or discount store can be used in place of the Japanese bags.
 A 3-pound paper bag that has been cut to about 6 inches in length is equivalent to the size of the Japanese bags.
-A 1-1/2 inch slit is cut into the opening of the bag.
 The bag is placed over the developing apple by slipping the slit of the bag over the stem of the apple.
 The opening of the bag is pleated shut and a short piece of twist tie is used to secure the bag firmly to the fruit.

 Continue to apply bags to the rest of the fruit on the tree.
 Once the fruit have been bagged, no additional pesticide sprays should be needed for the rest of the season.